David Foster’s Daughters React To Their Father’s Fifth Marriage Proposal

 “David has been planning the engagement, but has kept it very secretive,” the source told E!
 “Only a few family members knew about his plans.
 David’s children are all very accepting of Katherine now, and are very happy for their Dad.”

-Foster, who has been stepfather to everyone from Brody Jenner to Gigi and Bella Hadid, has been married four other times: To singer B.J.
+Foster, who has been stepfather to everyone from Brody Jenner to Gigi and Bella Hadid, has been married four other times: to singer B.J.
 Cook (1972 to 1981), Rebecca Dyer (1982 to 1986), Linda Thompson (1991 to 2005) and Yolanda Hadid (2011 to 2017).
 This will be the second marriage for McPhee, who was previously married to Nick Cokas from 2008 to 2016.
 Foster even played the piano at his future wife’s first wedding, according to People.

 David Foster proposed to Katharine McPhee at an Italian restaurant in Ana Capri, at the top of the island of Capri, over the weekend, according to The Mail.
 In an Instagram post, McPhee said the Foster popped the question “at the top of this mountain in Anacapri” during the couple’s romantic rendezvous in Italy.